Sharma-pratham/Git_practice/README.md

 # Git_practice
-a repo for qwiklabs practice
+This is a repo for qwiklabs practice, which helps me strengthen my core commands